pnbruckner/ha-composite-tracker/README.md

 - All time zone related features have been removed.
 See https://github.com/pnbruckner/ha-entity-tz for an integration that replaces those features, and more.
 - Any tracker entry removed from YAML configuration will be removed from the system.
+- `trackers` in YAML configuration must have at least one entry.
 - The `entity_id` attribute has been changed to `entities`. `entity_id` did not show up in the attribute list in the UI.

 ## Installation